 This has been prepared as required of all manufacturers of passenger cars under Title 49, Code of U.S. Federal Regulations, Part 575 pursuant to the "National Traffic and Motor Vehicle Safety Act of 1966".

 Uniform Tire Quality Grading

-Relevant tire grade information on tire flanks.
+Relevant tire grade information on tire sidewalls.

-All passenger car tires must conform to federal safety requirements in addition to these grades.
+All passenger car tires must conform to federal safety requirements.
+In addition, consumer information on treadwear, traction and temperature must be provided.

 Treadwear